aristorenaldo/G-SSL/README.md

 [[Arxiv]]()

 This is an official implementation for "Mixture of Self-Supervised Learning".
-This implementations only provide Tiny-Imagenet Classification and Adversarial Perturbations.
+This implementations only provide Tiny-Imagenet classification, imbalanced classification and adversarial perturbations.

 This is the diagram of the transformation from our proposed method.
 ![Transformation](/imgs/transformations.png)